History of Cape Town: 1652: Arrival of the Dutch

 A painting of the arrival of Jan van Riebeeck in Table Bay.

 The Dutch merchants set up their tents and huts.

-The area fell out of regular contact with Europeans until 1652, when Jan van Riebeeck and other employees of the Dutch East India Company (Dutch: Vereenigde Oost-Indische Compagnie, or simply VOC) were sent to the Cape to establish a halfway station to provide fresh water, vegetables, and meat for passing ships travelling to and from Asia.
+The formal colonisation of the area started in 1652, when Jan van Riebeeck and other employees of the Dutch East India Company (Dutch: Vereenigde Oost-Indische Compagnie, or simply VOC) were mandated to establish a permanent station at the Cape.
+In the context of the competition between the Dutch and the British, Dutch control of the access to fresh water, vegetables, and meat for passing ships travelling to and from Asia became critical.
 Van Riebeeck's party of three vessels landed at the cape on 6 April 1652.
 The Cape was under Dutch rule from 1652 to 1795 and again from 1803 to 1806.
 The group quickly erected shelters and laid out vegetable gardens and orchards, and are preserved in the Company's Garden.
-Water from the Fresh River, which descended from Table Mountain, was channelled into canals to provide irrigation.
+Water from the Fresh River (Camissa), which descended from Table Mountain, was channelled into canals to provide irrigation.
 The settlers bartered with the native Khoisan for their sheep and cattle.
 Forests in Hout Bay and the southern and eastern flanks of Table Mountain provided timber for ships and houses.
 At this point, the VOC had a monopoly on trade and prohibited any private trade.
 The Dutch gave their own names to the native inhabitants that they encountered, calling the pastoralists "Hottentots", those that lived on the coast and subsisted on shellfishing "Strandlopers", and those who were hunter-gatherers were named "Bushmen".